google_counter

 • Cost-effective alternative when liver resection is contraindicated

-PAI is especially valuable for patients unable to undergo surgery due to medical conditions or tumor location.
-While newer thermal ablation techniques are increasingly preferred, alcohol injection remains a reasonable option for carefully selected patients with small, accessible liver metastases when other treatments aren't suitable.
+PAI is a good option for patients who are unable to undergo surgery – due to medical conditions or tumor location.
+While newer thermal ablation techniques come to the forefront, alcohol injection remains a reasonable option for carefully selected patients with small, accessible liver metastases.

-Interstitial brachytherapy combines interventional radiology with radiation therapy to deliver high-dose radiation directly into the primary cancer and its spread to the liver.
-Under CT guidance, physicians place thin catheters into tumors and insert radioactive sources through an afterloading technique.
+Interstitial brachytherapy combines interventional radiology with radiation therapy to deliver high-dose radiation into the primary cancer and its spread to the liver.
+Under CT guidance, physicians place thin catheters into tumors and insert radioactive sources (an afterloading technique).

 This minimally invasive procedure offers several advantages for liver metastases: